soemn/cfa-junior-assignment/README.md

 **Expected delivery instructions:**

 1. We expect the code to be committed into a branch called `feat/task-1`
-2. There should be a pull request called `feat: TASK-1 carousel component` to merge `feat/task-1` into `main`.
+2. There should be a pull request called `feat: TASK-1 carousel component` to merge `feat/task-1` into `dev`.
 3. Feel free to merge the branch from `feat/task-1` into main after you've completed the requirements.

 ## 4.2.
 Front-end React Task (2)